Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Green Point suburb has a higher income level than the national average, based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $51,025 and average income stands at $70,861, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-By September 2025, current estimates suggest the median income will be approximately $55,546 and average income $77,139, accounting for Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Green Point rank modestly between the 28th and 36th percentiles.
-Income brackets indicate that 26.2% of residents (1,812 people) fall within the $1,500 - $2,999 bracket, reflecting regional patterns where 30.9% occupy this range.
+The suburb of Green Point has a higher income level than the national average, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Green Point is $51,025, while the average income stands at $70,861.
+In comparison, Greater Sydney's figures are $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Green Point would be approximately $55,546 (median) and $77,139 (average) as of September 2025.
+The 2021 Census shows that household, family, and personal incomes in Green Point rank modestly, between the 28th and 36th percentiles.
+Income brackets indicate that the $1,500 - 2,999 bracket dominates with 26.2% of residents (1,812 people), reflecting patterns seen at regional levels where 30.9% similarly occupy this range.
 Housing affordability pressures are severe in Green Point, with only 83.1% of income remaining, ranking at the 36th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.

 Frequently Asked Questions - Income